 Why the FRS Is Offering This Plan

 The Investment Plan has been offered to FRS employees since 2002 and is similar to other defined contribution plans that have been offered to select groups of FRS employees for over 25 years.
 It is primarily designed to serve shorter-service and mobile employees.
-Other employees that might find the Investment Plan appealing are older employees that don't expect to work at least 6 years (if enrolled in the FRS prior to July 1, 2011) or 8 years (if enrolled in the FRS on or after July 1, 2011) and employees that want greater control over their retirement plan.
+Other employees that might find the Investment Plan appealing are older employees that don't expect to work at least six years (if enrolled in the FRS prior to July 1, 2011) or eight years (if initially enrolled in the FRS on or after July 1, 2011).

 Who's Eligible for the FRS Investment Plan?